-The following are the main duties of an accountant:
+The following are the main duties of an tax accountant:

-The fourth major task of an accountant is to keep an eye on internal audits, analyze it, identify risks, and manage them in such a way that the business operations keep running without disturbance.
+- Internal Audit and Risk Management: The fourth major task of an tax accountant is to keep an eye on internal audits, analyze it, identify risks, and manage them in such a way that the business operations keep running without disturbance.
 Another major role that is considered a pillar for an organization is management accounting.

 It is an additional but compulsory requirement, as, without risk management, the management cannot oversee the actual situation of the business without taking necessary measures regarding the internal audit.